With Shared Microexponents, A Little Shifting Goes a Long Way: Empirical Results

 In addition to benchmarks listed in Table~\ref{table:benchmark_results_v2}, we further evaluated the robustness of MX9 training on three proprietary recommendation models.
 Table~\ref{table:training_meta} summarizes the results of this evaluation.
 Consistent with the results of our open-sourced benchmark suite, MX9 presents a robust training alternative for production-scale recommendation models.
 In our experience, FP8-based training led to gradient explosion in PR-rec3 models while MX9 had a robust convergence trend.

 Internally, we use a tight threshold of $0.02\%$ for production models, which is set based on the training variations from run to run with the FP32 format~\cite{deng2021low}.
-Training PR-rec1 with MX9 and MX6 can both meet this requirement but MX4 results in higher normalized entropy variation up to $0.07\%$ with the same number of training iterations and hyper-parameters as the baseline FP32.
+Training PR-rec1 with MX9 and MX6 can both meet this requirement but MX4 results in $\sim 0.07\%$ gap with the same number of training iterations and hyper-parameters as the baseline FP32.
 MX6 and MX4 have roughly $2\times$ and $4\times$ lower circuitry compared to FP8.
 We leave further evaluation of MX4 and MX6 for training recommendation models to future work.
 PR-rec2 and PR-rec3 are more challenging benchmarks to quantize.
 As shown in Table~\ref{table:training_meta}, certain layers (e.g., first and last layer) should be kept in high bit-width to meet the $0.02\%$ threshold.

 Table~\ref{table:generative_training} shows the result of training generative transformers of various sizes with MX9 format.
 MX9 matches the quality of FP32 without the need for any heuristic-based outlier detection (e.g., \texttt{transformer engine} in~\cite{nvidia2022fp8}) or change in the training recipe (number of training iterations, hyper-parameters, or model topology).